With Hand Drawn Boundaries Showing The Twenty Noble Departments of Paris Under The Reglements Royaux of April 13, 1789

 For purposes of choosing electors, each estate divided Paris differently, with 10 electors for the clergy, 20 for nobility and 60 for the commoners.

-The annotations to the map were almost certainly drawn in April 1789, in connection with the preparations for the vote for Noble Electors.
+The annotations to the map were almost certainly completed in the mid- to late-19th century, although there is the chance that it was prepared earlier, in connection with the preparations for the vote for Noble Electors.

 Jean Lattré (fl.
 1743-1793) was a Parisian bookseller and engraver who published many maps, plans, globes, and atlases.
 He worked closely with other important French cartographers, including Janvier, Bonne, and Delamarche, as well as other European mapmakers, such as William Faden, Santini, and Zannoni.
 Lattré is also interesting due to his propensity to bring suits against those who copied his work; plagiarism was common practice in eighteenth-century cartography and mapmakers struggled to maintain proprietary maps and information.